Skip to main content

 bhyveload -m 1G -h vm0 vm0 && bhyve -H -m 1G -A -G localhost:1234 -l com1,stdio -s 0,hostbridge -s 3,virtio-9p,root=vm0 -s 31,lpc vm0

-# inside the VM once it's up:
+# run this inside the VM once it's up:

 uname -a

-Attaching a debugger
+Attach a debugger

 #